Spatial and Material Memory

 Dominion was remotely designed in Australia for a North American client and realised through construction in the Philippines, reflecting a cross-continental collaboration.

 Originally a 1950s family home, the project reinterprets the site as a mixed-use building.
-Although the original structure was demolished due to structural failure, its spatial logic and material memory were carefully retained and reimagined in the new design.
+Although the original structure was demolished due to structural failure, its spatial and material memory were carefully retained and reimagined in the new design.

 Concept